ttybitnik/diego/docs/demonstration.md

       --config string   config file (default is $HOME/.config/diego/config.yaml)
 ```

-3. As displayed in the usage section, `diego import letterboxd` currently supports three Letterboxd files: `diary`, `films`, and `reviews`.
+3. As displayed in the usage section, `diego import letterboxd` currently supports three Letterboxd files: `diary`, `films`, `reviews`, and `watchlist`.
 For this demonstration, the `films.csv` containing the record of liked movies is used:

 ```csv
 Date,Name,Year,Letterboxd URI